timschreiber/timschreiber.github.com/_posts/2013-10-30-beware-the-stackoverlords.md

 - rants
 ---

+### UPDATE: StackOverflow has acknowledged they have an asshole problem, and I blogged about it here: [http://timschreiber.com/2018/04/27/stackoverflow-finally-admits-it-has-an-asshole-problem/].

 ### or, Why StackOverflow Sucks

 ###### This probably isn't the best written post I've ever done, but it's what's been on my mind.
 Also darnit Jim, I'm a coder &ndash; not a writer.